-SALEM Brotherhood Uganda Ltd. was established in 1981 by Gottfried Müller as a non-governmental organisation (NGO).
+SALEM Brotherhood Uganda Ltd. was established in 1981 by Gottfried Müller and friends as a non-governmental organisation (NGO).
 SALEM comes from the Hebrew word SHALOM which means peace.
 To bring the message of peace to Uganda was a heroic idea.
 In 1981 Uganda was just coming out of the liberation war that flushed out the dictatorship of Idi Amin's regime.

 The country was also to recover from aftermath of the war and additionally the long suffered drought that exposed the entire country to heavy famine.
 What today is described as 'turbulent times' was a massacre in which over 400.000 people lost their lives.
 Uganda was a torn and shattered country where many people had lost hope and vision for their future.